8 Social Media Design Tips for User Engagement

 4. Use bright colors

 It seems obvious, but it’s amazing how often social media design tips neglect the power of a bright color palette.
 With minimalism and sad beige aesthetics on the rise, lots of brands opt for subdued colors.
-While that’s a valid choice for your brand’s website and overall look, it’s usually brighter colors that help draw attention on social media.
+While that’s a valid choice for your brand’s website and overall look, it’s usually brighter colors that help draw attention on social platforms.

 The best way to add pops of color without being too garish and tacky is to combine your color palette with one or two accent colors.
 Using the same accent colors will not only save you from choosing new color accents for every post, but also provide a nice common thread throughout all your posts.
 That way it will become an easy identifier for your brand.